+Lock-Up

-Lock-Up Subject to certain customary exceptions, the Class A Common Stock held by each of the Colombier Sponsor, the Sponsor Distributees and the former directors and officers of Colombier Class B Common Stock in connection with the Closing of the Business Combination are subject to certain restrictions on transfer until July 19, 2024 (the "Lock-Up Period"), the one-year anniversary of the Closing Date, subject to early release if the closing price of our Class A Common Stock has equaled or exceeded \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any twenty (20) trading days within any 30-trading day period commencing at least 150 days after the Closing of the Business Combination, or, in the case of Private Warrants.
-The Private Warrants (including the Class A Common Stock issuable upon exercise of the Private Warrants on transfer of the Private Warrants and the Closing of the Private Warrants and the Closing of the Private Warrants and the Closing of the Private Warrants and the Class A Common Stock issuable upon exercise of the Private Warrants (and accordingly the Private Warrants and such underlying shares of Class A Common Stock are currently transferrable, assignable and salable.
-See "Securities Act Restrictions on Resale of Securities - Lock-Up Agreements" for further discussion.
-NYSE Ticker Symbols Class A Common Stock: "PSQH" Warrants: "PSQH.WS"
+Subject to certain customary exceptions, the Class A Common Stock held by each of the Colombier Sponsor, the Sponsor Distributees and the former directors and officers of Colombier and which were issued upon conversion of the Colombier Class B Common Stock in connection with the Closing of the Business Combination are subject to certain restrictions on transfer until July 19, 2024 (the "Lock-Up Period"), the one-year anniversary of the Closing Date, subject to early release if the closing price of our Class A Common Stock has equaled or exceeded \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for

+Combination, or, in the case of Private Warrants.

+The Private Warrants (including the Class A Common Stock issuable upon exercise of the Private Warrants) were not transferable, assignable or salable until 30 days after the Closing of the Business Combination.
+Such restrictions on transfer of the Private Warrants and the Class A Common Stock issuable upon exercise of the Private Warrants have expired, and accordingly the Private Warrants and such underlying shares of Class A Common Stock are currently transferrable, assignable and salable.
+See "Securities Act Restrictions on Resale of Securities"